-Whether a beginner or elite performer, onstage or backstage, the performing arts are an essential ingredient to a well-rounded life and self-expression.
+Whether a beginner or elite performer, onstage or backstage, the performing arts are an essential ingredient to self-expression.

 We often see girls surprising themselves as they discover new interests and talents.
 For those just wanting to participate, it is about providing the opportunity to have a go, make friends and have fun.
 For girls who like a little more challenge, the school is represented by groups and individuals at competitions and festivals at both local and national levels.

 Musically inclined students are actively encouraged to participate in a variety of programmes at both a social and elite level; the school’s choirs, bands, orchestras and chamber ensembles consistently gaining awards and recognition in both local and national competitions.

 Students with a flair for the dramatic can join the Drama Club, Theatresports or one of the school’s many cultural or contemporary dance troupes.
 The recently established co-curricular dance troupe, The Company, offers talented senior-level dancers the opportunity to represent their school at events and festivals.

 Our Year 13 students are active leaders in student led initiatives, such as the annual House Performance, Talent Quest, Production Crew and the Performing Arts Committee, and these opportunities are acknowledged through ceremonies such as our Cultural Honours Awards Evening.